 But F3, working with Urban Eagles, is interrupting this cycle and providing new hope for the kids.
-Our goal is to build stronger relationships, give the kids new perspectives, and give them hope for a better future.
+Our goal is to build stronger relationships, help them learn, and give the kids new perspectives with the goal of giving them hope for a better future.
 This can happen in any neighborhood facing similar challenges.
-Additionally, we are constantly modifying our approach and expanding weekend activities to provide more volunteer opportunities so that volunteers get more excited about what they are doing.

 - Mission is to provide holistic (mind, body, spirit) support to the kids

 - Success – Kids learn to accept different forms of authority and are empowered to succeed in the future

 Our “coaches” (volunteers) believe our first ministry is to God, we have no agenda or pre-defined view of success, care about the kids without condition and strive to always be authentic and consistent

 The F3 volunteers at Billingsville are making great strides in effectively tutoring these kids and the AG PAX see the positive impact when the kids move over to AG Middle School.

 At AG, we just finished a year that included providing book bags with supplies for the kids, discussions on purpose and identity (tough topics at this age), several weekend activities, and a Christmas Party.